EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Appendix

 Our EchoGen takes a new step toward VAR-based feed-forward subject-driven generation to inherit the strong capability of next-scale prediction and bidirectional modeling within scales.
 However, we know that the feed-forward subject-driven image generation is highly dependent on the capability of base models.
 The performance of our EchoGen models is fundamentally dependent upon the capability of the base models Infinity-0.1B and Infinity-2B.
 The Infinity-2B architecture still exhibits a performance gap compared to state-of-the-art generation models such as Stable-Diffusion 3 and FLUX, particularly in generating high-fidelity details.
 This inherited constraint limits EchoGen's efficacy in resolving fine-grained features, such as the faithful rendering of facial characteristics, the synthesis of coherent text, and the reproduction of intricate material textures.

-Due to GPU computational and temporal constraints, our experiments are confined to these specific backbones, precluding an empirical investigation of larger models such as Infinity-8B.
+Due to significant GPU computational and temporal constraints, our experiments are confined to these specific backbones, precluding an empirical investigation of larger models such as Infinity-8B.
 We hypothesize that migrating the EchoGen architecture to a more potent VAR foundation model would unlock substantial performance gains.

-Currently, we project that as the model capacity increases, the Subjects200K dataset may prove to be an insufficient data substrate in terms of both scale and diversity.
-This suggests that the advancement of highly scaled, feed-forward subject-driven methods will necessitate the curation of more extensive training corpora.
+Additionally, the DINOv2 vision encoder operates on relatively low-resolution inputs (\textit{e.g.}, 224×224), which limits its ability to capture fine-grained appearance cues and tiny textual elements.
+We believe seeking an effective high-resolution semantic encoder presents a promising avenue for further improvement in complex applications.

+Due to the aforementioned limitations, as illustrated in \Cref{fig:failure}, the model exhibits reduced reliability on subjects that have highly intricate structures or in scenarios requiring precise text rendering.
+We will continue to investigate and address these challenges in future work.